Robert Inventor (click here for home page)

 There are many sites that list chord progressions - and you can just copy and paste the progressions into the player to hear them.

-Here is a screen shot of a test of some of the chord symbols it recognises:
+Here is a screen shot of a test of some of the chord symbols you can play:

 Here is a clip of it playing them all (with the repetitions for the different spellings of the same chord):